Protect your loan from exchange rate fluctuation.

 A foreign exchange swap is a contract between two parties that involves simultaneous borrowing and lending.
-The underlying mechanics can take a little time to understand, but the benefit of a swap is simple: You protect yourself from fluctuating exchange rates.
+The underlying mechanics can take a little time to understand, but the benefit of a swap is simple: You protect yourself from exchange rates that could flucuate.

 What is a foreign exchange swap?